slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 =====

 1. Follow Setup steps for [main set of Smoke Tests](Brackets-Smoke-Tests).
-2. Copy the server-tests folder from brackets/tests/smokes to server root.
+2. Copy the server-tests folder from brackets/tests/smokes to server root, or run setup_server_smokes script to create a symbolic link to the files.

 Server smoke test steps
 =======================